craftcms/docs/docs/6.x/extend/migrations.md

 ::: danger
 Don’t publish all of your plugin’s regular migrations!
 Craft can discover and track those, automatically.
-If they get published into the application’s migrations, they could be run again.
+If they get published into the application’s migrations, they may end up running twice.
 :::

 Some downstream Laravel packages may already do this—for example, a Craft plugin that wrapped [Cashier](laravel:billing) would _not_ need to publish or replicate the migrations that are already provided by the package.